top of page

 Transcripts

-Please allow up to 3 days for processing.
-The first six (6) transcripts are free of charge, and for every one requested after six an additional $4.00 is charged.
+To request a transcript (official or unofficial), complete the Transcript Request Form and click submit at the bottom of the page.
+Please allow up to 5 school days during busy times.
+The first six (6) transcripts are free of charge, and for everyone requested after six an additional $4.00 is charged.

 **It is important to note that parents/guardians can NOT request transcripts for students once they have graduated.